Minneapolis School of Anesthesia

 Small class size

-The Master of Science Program is a cooperative program between the Minneapolis School of Anesthesia and Saint Mary’s University of Minnesota.
+The Doctor of Nursing Practice with a Concentration in Nurse Anesthesia Program is a cooperative arrangement between the Minneapolis School of Anesthesia and Metropolitan State University.

 CRNA Program Summary